thorleifurb/thorleifurb.github.io/Azure Logic Apps Pilot Project/images/README.md

-# Images used in design document
+# Images used in Azure Integration Services project